Parts Used & Where Grown

 Yohimbe appears to increase blood flow and dilate blood vessels.

-Yohimbine, a chemical found in yohimbe bark, may help weight loss by raising metabolic rate, reducing appetite, and increasing fat burning.
+Yohimbine, a nervous system stimulant found in yohimbe bark, may help weight loss by raising metabolic rate, reducing appetite, and increasing fat burning.

 Refer to label instructions